 Mike, a small commercial painting/drywall contractor, found himself in a tight spot.
 Despite completing projects on time and maintaining a good reputation with his clients, he struggled to make payroll due to the extended client payment terms.
-When researching his options he had heard about accounts receivable factoring but was unclear what it was and how it would help him through his cash flow gaps.
+When researching his options he had heard about accounts receivable factoring but was unclear what it was and how it could help his business through his cash flow gaps.
 If you are also wanting to learn about this financing solution and its benefits, this article is for you.

 Contents: